scalyr/logstash-output-scalyr/README.md

 output {
  scalyr {
    api_write_token => 'SCALYR_API_KEY'
-   origin_field => 'host'
+   serverhost_field => 'host'
    logfile_field => 'path'
  }
 }
 ```

 In the above example, the Logstash pipeline defines a file input that reads from `/var/log/messages`.
 Log events from this source have the `host` and `path` fields.
-The pipeline then outputs to the scalyr plugin, which in this example is configured to remap `host`->`origin` and `path`->`logfile`, thus facilitating filtering in the Scalyr UI.
+The pipeline then outputs to the scalyr plugin, which in this example is configured to remap `host`->`serverHost` and `path`->`logfile`, thus facilitating filtering in the Scalyr UI.

 # Conceptual Overview